Multiparticle collision dynamics.

 Such modifications will be noted in the change log.

-Maintainer: Michael P. Howard, Princeton University.
+Maintainer: Michael P. Howard, University of Texas at Austin.

 The MPCD integrator enables the MPCD algorithm concurrently with standard MD

 integratemethods.
 An integrator must be created in order for